Lina Waterfield

-Caroline Lucie 'Lina' Waterfield OBE (16 August 1874 – 27 November 1964) was an English author and Italian correspondent for The Observer and The Sunday Times, who founded the British Institute of Florence.
+Caroline Lucie "Lina" Waterfield OBE (16 August 1874 – 27 November 1964) was an English author and Italian correspondent for The Observer and The Sunday Times.
+She founded the library which became the British Institute of Florence.

-Life and career
+Early life

 Lina Duff-Gordon was the only child of Maurice Duff-Gordon and his wife, Fanny.
 Maurice was the son and heir of Sir Alexander Cornewall Duff-Gordon, 3rd Baronet, and his wife, the writer Lucie, Lady Duff-Gordon.
-Waterfield was born in Saint-Germain-en-Laye, near Paris; in 1884 her father inherited and moved the family to Fyvie Castle in Scotland, but he subsequently went to live with a mistress, whom he later married, and Lina was sent to a Catholic convent school in Paris.
-Her mother asked Janet Ross, Maurice's sister, to pay for Lina to attend a convent school in Paris, and since she had terminal cancer, arranged for Ross and her husband Henry to adopt her; she died early in 1890, and after Lina wrote that she was being pressured to become a nun, in December she moved into the Rosses' residence, Poggio Gherardo in Settignano near Florence.
+Waterfield was born on 16 August 1874 in Saint-Germain-en-Laye, near Paris.
+In 1884 her father inherited and moved the family to Fyvie Castle in Scotland, but he subsequently went to live with a mistress, whom he later married, and Lina was sent to a Catholic convent school in Paris.
+Her mother asked Janet Ross, Maurice's sister, to pay for Lina to attend a convent school in Paris, and since she had terminal cancer, arranged for Ross and her husband Henry to adopt her.
+Fanny Duff-Gordon died early in 1890, and after Lina wrote that she was being pressured to become a nun, in December she moved into the Ross' residence, Poggio Gherardo in Settignano near Florence.
 Her father gave permission for her adoption early in 1891, and she spent the rest of her childhood there, finishing her education with friends of her aunt's such as the artist Carlo Orsi and Guido Biagi, the head of the Laurentian Library.

+Lina Waterfield was progressive in her politics following her adoption by the Ross family.
+She decorated the walls of her room with pictures of heroes of the Risorgimento and refused to be presented at Court.
+By 1914 she was a suffragette.

+As a young woman she was considered a beauty and was painted by George Frederic Watts, costumed based on Leonardo da Vinci.

 While living with her aunt, she developed a close friendship with Margaret 'Madge' Symonds, a daughter of John Addington Symonds, with whom she wrote her first book, on Perugia, on a commission from J. M. Dent.
-She later also became friendly with and took art tours with Bernard Berenson and his mistress, later wife, Mary Smith.
+She later became friendly with and took art tours with Bernard Berenson and his mistress, later wife, Mary Smith.
 In 1897 on a visit to England she met the painter Aubrey Waterfield, whom she married in London on 1 July 1902 despite her aunt's objections; her adoptive father, Henry Ross, died 18 days later.
+After her marriage she was painted with her husband by Charles Furse in The Return from the Ride.